jose011974/Python-Video-Downloader/README.md

 The process for downloading files is simple.

-1. Select single URL or multiple URL
+1a.
+Select single URL or multiple URL

 2a.
 Single URL: Paste in the URL in question and press enter.
-The program will attempt to download the file and save it in the same directory as the script.
+The program will attempt to download the file and save it in a folder called 'output'

 2b.
 Multiple URLs: Create a text file called URL.txt in the same directory as the script and paste every URL on a new line.
 You may space out the URLs if it makes you feel better.
 Then the script will attempt to go through each URL and download the files.